 Bring to a boil over high heat and boil vigorously for 5 minutes.
 Reduce the heat to low and simmer until the rice is al dente, about 10 minutes.

 Ready to master the recipe?
-Shop Marc Vidal's new cookbook, Boqueria, below and stock up on these essentials for Spanish cooking.
+Pick up Marc Vidal's cookbook, Boqueria, and start cooking.